 Train accidents can happen for many different reasons, most of which could be avoided if people closely followed safety rules.
 Some of the most common factors in train accidents include:

 - Human error, such as conductor or operator error.
-Twenty-six of the 65 accidents in Missouri in 2011 were caused by human error.

 - Maintenance issues, including lack of maintenance or improper maintenance.